lpsinger/userguide/procedures/inference.rst

 EM_Bright
 ---------
-**EM-Bright** gives two probablities: that of the secondary object being a neutron star, `HasNS` and that of having remnant matter after merger, `HasRemnant`.
+**EM-Bright** gives two probabilities: that of the secondary object being a neutron star, `HasNS` and that of having remnant matter after merger, `HasRemnant`.